AndrewJBateman/ionic-angular-accordian/README.md

 * Data is stored in an array of objects but this could be replaced with json data from an API call.

+* Updated to latest Ionic/Angular versions with dependency updates and all dependency vulnerabilities resolved.

 ## Status & To-do list

 * Status: Working widget, accordion opens and data is accessed from the array and displayed.